 Try out our home workouts to get a quick sweat on.

 Don't give up on home workouts yet, stretch your legs with these lower body exercises.

 Food is the way to the hearts of many of us.
 Spending time cooking good food, and making a labour of love over the stove is the perfect way to switch off.
 Put some music on or a podcast and enjoy some time for yourself, or some quality time with a loved one, cooking good food.

-Make your favourites, or enjoy season winter recipes, whatever you know will give you a flavour sensation that you know will boost your mood, make it!
+Make your favourites, or enjoy seasonal winter recipes — whatever you know will make you feel best, make it!

 Need some inspo?
 Try making these delicious fakeaways.

 One of the main culprits for the winter blues is the lack of light we get in the winter months.
 Try to make time for a walk each day whilst it’s light so that you get a hit of vitamin D and fresh air.

 Walking for just 10 minutes a day can elevate your mood tenfold.
 And with a lot of us working from home part of the week, it’s much easier to get out and walk a little bit every day, even if it’s just around your block.